Works

 Standard work hours are Monday to Saturday, 7am–7pm, and any out-of-hours works are indicated below.
 All works will follow approved noise and traffic management plans, and every effort will be made to minimise impacts.
 For questions about project works, please email info@metronet.wa.gov.au or call 9326 3666.

-Eleventh Road is now closed between Gull Street / Lambert Lane and Bruns Drive east to enable the construction of the bridge.
-Works such as concrete pours, earthworks including backfill and compaction for the bridge structure, are ongoing.
+Eleventh Road is closed between Gull Street / Lambert Lane and Bruns Drive east to enable the construction of the bridge.

 The temporary closure is required to ensure works are undertaken as quickly and as safely as possible, minimising inconvenience to road users and nearby residents.